isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 the server can refuse a connection for all kinds of reasons, so the natural thing is to return a result that the caller always has to check.
 However, if failing to make a connection is considered an error, then a failure should throw an exception.

+##### Exception

-**Exception**: Many traditional interface functions (e.g., UNIX signal handlers) use error codes (e.g., `errno`) to report what are really status codes, rather than errors.
+Many traditional interface functions (e.g., UNIX signal handlers) use error codes (e.g., `errno`) to report what are really status codes, rather than errors.
 You don't have a good alternative to using such, so calling these does not violate the rule.

 ##### Alternative